ruggeri/tech-notes/math/fourier5.md

 ## Space of Functions Spanned

-Any finite sum of sinusoidals will have period `T`.
+Any finite sum of sinusoidals with period `T/k_i` will have period dividing `T`.
 It will be continuous and everywhere differentiable.

 What about "infinite sums" of the basis vectors?
 Do these make any sense?
 Maybe, if they converge, for some meaningful definition of